czhujer/h-platform-automation-docs/docs/technical-docs.md

 ## supported platforms

+### libvirt-kvm on linux
+- only for owncloudstack based on docker
+- Fedora CoreOS with Ignition file
+- managed by terraform provider

 ### proxmox - LXC containers
 - used in clusterless/standalone setup (server(s): hpa-pxmX)
 - management through WebUI, REST API or pct util